Football Athletic Scholarships: FBS, FCS, D2, and D3 — What Families Need to Know

 For most football families, the scholarship reality at the level their athlete is targeting looks nothing like the FBS full-ride model.
 FCS programs offer real money, but it's partial and split across large rosters.
 D2 programs offer less per player in athletic aid, but academic and merit aid stacking can build a meaningful total package.
 D3 programs offer zero athletic money, but financial aid packages based on academic credentials and need can still produce affordable outcomes.

 The most useful thing a football family can do early in the process is calculate what their family can actually afford to pay per year before evaluating any offers.
-The college athletic scholarships overview explains the full head count vs. equivalency framework and how to run the net price comparison.
+The college athletic scholarships overview explains the full roster limit and scholarship framework and how to run the net price comparison.
 Once you understand the financial picture at each level, the football college recruiting guide walks through the timeline, evaluation process, and what coaches at each level are actually looking for.
 If you're at the stage of sorting out which division your athlete belongs in, D1 vs. D2 vs. D3 differences covers the full picture — scholarships, academic rules, recruiting timelines, and the athlete experience at each level.
+If you're weighing whether to hire a recruiting service to manage this process, here's a breakdown of what those services cost and what families typically get for the investment.